 A student whose semester work is incomplete in a minor way may, upon presentation of reasons satisfactory to his or her instructor, be granted the privilege of completing the work by the end of the 12th week of the next regular semester.
 If granted this privilege, a grade of "I" will be recorded.
-The instructor will file with the registrar the Student Request for Incomplete Form which includes the grade to be given if the work is not completed.
+The student initiates the process by filling out the "Request for Incomplete" form and submits the form to the instructor.
+Following approval, the instructor submits the form to the Registrar.
+The instructor will file with the Registrar the Student Request for Incomplete Form which includes the grade to be given if the work is not completed.
 Failure on the part of the student to make up the incomplete work within the specified period of time will result in the grade indicated becoming the grade of record.
 It is the student's responsibility to complete the work within the specified time limits.
 An "I" will not revert to a "W." In extenuating circumstances, an extension beyond the normal period may be obtained by the completion of an incomplete extension request by the student, endorsed by the instructor.